Dagupan Bus Company

+Dagupan Bus Company is a provincial bus company in the Philippines.
+Its name was derived from the city of Dagupan in Pangasinan, which is now served by Pangasinan Solid North Transit.
+It is now a subsidiary of JAC Liner following Dagupan Bus' sellout in 2015.

 History

 Dagupan Bus Co., Inc. started its operation in 1974 when they acquired the franchise of Villarey Transit, also a provincial bus company with only six Mitsubishi Fuso buses, through Saulog Transit Inc. to be able to expand its operation to Northern Luzon.
-They used an old livery of dirty white with maroon, red, and green stripes.
-Later, it has adopted the use of dirty white livery and red stripes during its re-fleeting of units in 2007.

 Issues and Controversies

-The Quezon City Regional Trial Court issued the writ of preliminary injunction against the Saulog group of companies who attempted to sell their stocks to other bus companies.
+In 1996, The Quezon City Regional Trial Court issued the writ of preliminary injunction against the Saulog group of companies who attempted to sell their stocks to other bus companies.

 Another controversy regarding Saulog Transit Inc. and Dagupan Bus Co., Inc. was a conflict which sparked between the Saulog stakeholders after the assassinations of their ancestors.
 Eliseo Saulog, the founder of Saulog Transit Inc. and father of the Saulog children, Ignacio Saulog, Luciano Saulog, Teodoro Saulog, Virginia Saulog, Dr. Melquiades Saulog, Maura Saulog-Aguinaldo, Lilia Saulog-Venturina, and Dr. Marietta Saulog-Vergara, was shot and killed in 1960 by an unidentified gunman, while the family patriarch, Ruben Saulog, father of the current chief executive and one of the eight children of the founder, was also assassinated in 1990.
 Until then, the case of such killings were still uncertain and unresolved.
 The attempts to sell the two companies were assured by the lawyer Bernard Saulog, who got 75% of the total ₱1.4 B assets, while the remaining 25% were given to the rest of the clan members.
 Unfortunately, Teodoro Saulog and his clan members refused to give up Saulog Transit Inc. and Dagupan Bus Co., Inc.

 In 2014, Dagupan Bus Co., Inc together with Mt.
 Province Cable Tours sold their franchises to G.V.
 Florida Transport for their routes in Baguio to areas within Benguet and Mountain Province.
-It underwent a "private transaction" between the said companies, and the franchise rights were failed to be transferred from Dagupan Bus and Mt.
+A "private transaction" was entered into by the said companies, and the franchise rights were failed to be transferred from Dagupan Bus and Mt.
 Province Cable Tours to G.V.
 Florida.
 The said "private transaction" was not honored by the Land Transportation Franchising and Regulatory Board (LTFRB), and was never known of, until February 2013, where one of their units fell into a ravine, killing 15 of its passengers.
 It resulted to them being suspended for 30 days and paying for damages.